Search continues for Shopify exec reported missing in Ottawa

 Police said early Sunday afternoon that members of the emergency services unit were deployed Friday evening to aid in the search, after police received some investigative leads.
 The search was focused on a wooded area near the Aviation Parkway and the Ottawa River.

-"We just need help from the community to see if anyone has seen him, if anyone has any leads," said Becky O'Grady.
+"We just need help from the community to see if anyone has seen him, if anyone has any leads," said Brett O'Grady's wife, Becky O'Grady.

 Family and friends set up a command centre at O'Grady's home, and groups were sent out across the city to hand out flyers and pictures of the missing 35-year-old.

-"So many people here, maybe up to 100 people here yesterday and again today, just getting directions from Mike on where to go," said Gordon O'Grady, Brett's father.
+"So many people here, maybe up to 100 people here yesterday and again today, just getting directions from Mike on where to go," said Gord O'Grady.
 "They handed out 2,600 fliers yesterday and we're broadening it more east and west in and outside of the city."

 O'Grady's family say they just want Brett to come home, "No questions asked."

-"We're just lost as to why he would do this and where he could possibly be," said Gordon O'Grady.
+"We're just lost as to why he would do this and where he could possibly be," said Gord O'Grady.

 "We just want you to come home, we love you, everyone here loves you.
 Just come home," said Becky O'Grady.